raghav-001/raghav-001/README.md

 Hi there!
 I'm V Raghav Anand, a passionate programmer from Chennai, India:smiley:
 <img align="right" src="https://miro.medium.com/max/1600/0*C-cPP9D2MIyeexAT.gif" height=250 width=250>
 <br>
-- 🔭 Pursuing BTech in Computer Science at Vellore Institute of Technology, Chennai
+- 🔭 Pursuing B.Tech in Computer Science at Vellore Institute of Technology, Chennai
-- 🌱 Currently learning the latest technologies on web development such as react, django apart from knowing the basic web dev languages such as HTML, PHP, JavaScript and MySQL
+- 🌱 Currently learning the latest technologies on web development such as React, Django apart from knowing the basic web development languages such as HTML, PHP, JavaScript and MySQL
 - :computer: Love to code in languages such as C++, C, Python and Java when it comes to competitive programming.
 - :couple: Created a game using python to create social-awareness about the corona-virus pandemic.
 - ⚡ Fun fact: Music lover, movie buff, cricket and football player!:wink: